1nonl1/impossibleGame/README.md

     	- `cd game`
 		- `python3 main.py`

 Now you can choose between easy mode and hard mode.
+If something doesn't work or you have a suggestion, please say in the discussions page.